MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Type_Conversion.md

 PowerShell attempts to convert values passed to parameters to match the parameter type.
-Type conversion of parameter values occurs in cmdlets, functions, scripts, scriptblocks, or .NET method where the parameter is declared with a specific type.
+Type conversion of parameter values occurs in cmdlets, functions, scripts, scriptblocks, or .NET methods where the parameter is declared with a specific type.
 Declaring a parameter with the type `[object]` or not defining a specific type allows any value type to be passed to a parameter.
 Parameters can also have custom conversions defined by decorating